sumitbsp/where-in-the-world-react/README.md

-# A React Application made using Rest Countries API.
+## A React Application made using Rest Countries API.

-# Features
+## Features
-### Use of React Router for different pages.
+Use of React Router for different pages.<br />
-### Use of both functional and class based components.
+Use of both functional and class based components.<br />
-### Users can filter countries by region.
+Users can filter countries by region.<br />
-### Users can search for a country and view more information.
+Users can search for a country and view more information.<br />
-### Implemented Dark Mode toggle.
+Implemented Dark Mode toggle.<br />

 In the project directory, you can run: